 …as long as there’s some mechanism to remind my family of these values in an ongoing way, so that they don’t forget.

-…as long as they make inheritance from the trust, I establish conditional on whether my beneficiaries live these values.
+…as long as they make inheritance from the trust I establish conditional on whether my beneficiaries live these values.

 Estate planning is ultimately not only about passing along your tangible wealth and deciding how to distribute assets.
 It’s an opportunity to ensure your legacy into the next generation and beyond.
 Clarifying your values and working to effectively pass them along can be a profoundly liberating experience.
-Please contact our team for insight about how to get started with this process.
+Please call or contact our team for insight about how to get started with this process.